 For God Help the Girl to be a success, all Murdoch had to do was turn to his ability to craft another one of his tragically damaged heroines and run a story around her.
 Eve is that girl in spades.
-Even though God Help the Girl deals with eating disorder, self-esteem issues and forlorn love, it never becomes mired in it.
-God Help the Girl is about silly kids playing dress up, love connections made through music and the infectious nature of pop music.
-Murdoch loosely bases his debut around the formation of the pop band that made him famous and let’s us in on the fun.
+Even though God Help the Girl deals with eating disorders, self-esteem issues, and forlorn love, it never becomes mired in it.
+God Help the Girl is about silly kids playing dress-up, love connections made through music, and the infectious nature of pop music.
+Murdoch loosely bases his debut around the formation of the pop band that made him famous and lets us in on the fun.
 Like a great Belle & Sebastian song, there is just a touch of bitterness to this sweet confection.
 It’s just enough to make it sing.

 God Help the Girl (2014)

 Produced by: Barry Mendel